+§ 5201.
+Apprehension.

-Section 201.
-Apprehension.-(a) Apprehension is the taking of a person subject to this act into custody.
+(a) Definition.-Apprehension is the taking of a person subject to this part into custody.

-- (b) Any person authorized by this act, or by regulations issued under it, and any peace officer authorized by law, may apprehend persons subject to this act upon reasonable belief that an offense under this act has been committed and that the person apprehended committed it. - (c) Commissioned officers, warrant officers, petty officers and non-commissioned officers have authority to quell quarrels, frays, and disorders among persons subject to this act and to apprehend persons subject to this act who take part therein.
+(b) Persons authorized to apprehend.-Any person authorized by this part, or by regulations issued under it, and any peace officer authorized by law, may apprehend persons subject to this part upon reasonable belief that an offense under this part has been committed and that the person apprehended committed it.

+(c) Authority of officers.-Commissioned officers, warrant officers, petty officers and noncommissioned officers have authority to quell quarrels, frays, and disorders among persons subject to this part and to apprehend persons subject to this part who take part therein. § 5202.
+Apprehension of persons absent without leave.

-Section 202.
-Apprehension of Persons Absent Without Leave.-Any civil officer having authority to apprehend offenders under the laws of the United States or of a state, territory, commonwealth or possession, or of the District of Columbia, or any military officer subject to this act who has been authorized by the Governor by regulation may summarily apprehend any person subject to this act absent without leave from the State military forces and deliver him into the custody of the State military forces.
+Any civil officer having authority to apprehend offenders under the laws of the United States or of a state, territory, commonwealth or possession, or of the District of Columbia, or any military officer subject to this part who has been authorized by the Governor by regulation may summarily apprehend any person subject to this part absent without leave from the State military forces and deliver him into the custody of the State military forces.

+§ 5203.
+Imposition of restraint.

-Section 203.
-Imposition of Restraint.-(a) Arrest is the restraint of a person subject to this act by an order, not imposed as a punishment for an offense, directing him to remain within certain specified limits.
-Confinement is the physical restraint of a person subject to this act.
+(a) Definitions.-Arrest is the restraint of a person subject to this part by an order, not imposed as a punishment for an offense, directing him to remain within certain specified limits.
+Confinement is the physical restraint of a person subject to this part.

-- (b) An enlisted person subject to this act may be ordered into arrest or confinement by any commissioned officer by an order, oral or written, delivered in person or through other persons subject to this act or through any person authorized by this act to apprehend persons.
-A commanding officer may authorize warrant officers, petty officers, or noncommissioned officers to order enlisted members of his command or subject to his authority into arrest or confinement. - (c) A commissioned officer or a warrant officer subject to this act may be ordered apprehended or into arrest or confinement only by a commanding officer to whose authority he is subject, by an order, oral or written, delivered in person or by another commissioned officer.
-The authority to order such persons apprehended or into arrest or confinement may not be delegated. - (d) No person subject to this act may be ordered apprehended or into arrest or confinement except for probable cause.
+(b) Enlisted personnel.-An enlisted person subject to this part may be ordered into arrest or confinement by any commissioned officer by an order, oral or written, delivered in person or through other persons subject to this part or through any person authorized by this part to apprehend persons.
+A commanding officer may authorize warrant officers, petty officers, or noncommissioned officers to order enlisted members of his command or subject to his authority into arrest or confinement.

+(c) Commissioned and warrant officers.-A commissioned officer or a warrant officer subject to this part may be ordered apprehended or into arrest or confinement only by a commanding officer to whose authority he is subject, by an order, oral or written, delivered in person or by another commissioned officer.
+The authority to order such persons apprehended or into arrest or confinement may not be delegated.

+(d) Probable cause.-No person subject to this part may be ordered apprehended or into arrest or confinement except for probable cause.